kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 ### Vulkar Base

 - Kill the patrol droid if Carth is present
-  - You can skip it if MC is alone
+  - You should skip it if MC is alone
 - Defense Turret Skip
   - Open door to elevator area, stand in doorframe corner near terminal, QS and pause the game
-  - You can choose to try the 1-Grenade skip or 2-Grenade skip
+  - You can choose to throw 1 Concussion Grenade (Conc) or 2
-    - 1 Grenade is only recommended if Carth is not present; if you have Carth, throwing 2 Grenades is better
+    - 1 Conc is only recommended if Carth is not present
+      - If you have Carth, throwing 2 Concs is more consistent and not slower
-    - For solo MC, 1 Grenade is up to 4s faster, but far riskier; it also saves an extra Concussion grenade for Sith Base
+    - For solo MC, 1 Conc can be 4s faster, but far riskier; it also gives you at least 2 Concs for Assault Droid
+    - If you got a random Conc, you should always throw 2 unless you really want to try for that 4s timesave
-  - For the 2-Grenade skip (up to 70.5% chance of success):
+  - For the 2-Conc skip (up to 70.5% chance of success):
-    - Throw two Concussion Grenades (use Carth if he is present) at center turret
+    - Throw two Concs (use Carth if he is present) at center turret
     - If all three turrets are stunned (59.6% chance), take the elevator to the Garage
     - If two turrets are stunned (33.9% chance) and MC is alone, you can either QL or run for the elevator
       - The last turret has a 30% chance to miss you
       - If you are killed, reload the QS from the main menu and try again
     - If one or fewer turrets are stunned, QL and try again
       - You only have a 9% chance to survive if two turrets are active, and a 2.7% chance if all three are active
-  - For the 1-Grenade skip (up to 34.56% chance of success):
+  - For the 1-Conc skip (up to 34.56% chance of success):
-    - Throw one Concussion grenade at the central turret
+    - Throw one Conc at the central turret
     - If all three turrets are stunned (21.6% chance), take the elevator to the Garage
     - If two turrets are stunned (43.2% chance), run for the elevator
-      - 1 Grenade is really only worth it if you're willing to take this risk
+      - 1 Conc is really only worth it if you're willing to take this risk
     - If one or fewer turrets are stunned, QL and try again or throw a second grenade (see 2-Grenade)
 - In the Garage, if Carth is present, Activate Solo Mode
 - If Carth is present, have MC kill both Vulkars in central hallway